Convection can enhance the capacitive charging of porous electrodes: Spatiotemporal flow development

-\cref{eq_w(rzt)} incorporates the Debye-Hückel linearization and thus only applies at low and moderate wall potentials.
-Here, the influence of convection shows a maximum over the scaled pore radius $r_\mathrm{p}/\lambda$ (\cref{Fig3}).
-To validate our model, we compare the maximum axial velocity for $\Tilde{\zeta}=1$ at $z=r_\mathrm{p}$ over time as predicted by \cref{eq_w(rzt)} to our detailed simulations and find excellent agreement, cf.\ \cref{Fig4}c (both rescaled to their respective maximum value to account for the missing proportionality factor).
-Our model also reveals the mechanism through which the maximum occurs.
-At low $r_\mathrm{p}/\lambda$, the capacitance of the pore and thus the total space charge decrease due to EDL overlap, which decreases both the electric body force and the flow.
-At high $r_\mathrm{p}/\lambda$, the capacitance approaches that of a flat plate of width $2\pi r_\mathrm{p}$, but the electric field decreases $\propto1/r_\mathrm{p}$.
-These two opposing trends yield a distinct maximum in the electric body force, and thus flow, at $r_\mathrm{p}/\lambda\approx10$.
-The excellent agreement in \cref{Fig4}c corroborates the applied scaling for the axial electric field.
+\cref{eq_w(rzt)} incorporates the Debye-Hückel linearization through $w^*(r)$ and thus only applies at low and moderate wall potentials.
+In this regime, the influence of convection shows a maximum over the scaled pore radius $r_\mathrm{p}/\lambda$ (\cref{Fig3}).
+To validate our model, we compare the maximum axial velocity for $\Tilde{\zeta}=1$ at $z=r_\mathrm{p}$ over the radial coordinate, as predicted by \cref{eq_w(rzt)}, to our numerical simulations and find excellent agreement, cf. \cref{Fig4}c (both rescaled to their respective maximum value to account for the unknown constant $C$).
+Through our model we can understand why this maximum occurs.
+The total electric force driving the flow is $\propto E_\mathrm{z}q$, where $q$ is the instantaneous pore charge that can be estimated by the capacitance of the pore.
+With decreasing $r_\mathrm{p}/\lambda$, the capacitance and thus the total charge $q$ decrease due to EDL overlap, which decreases both the electric force and the flow.
+With increasing $r_\mathrm{p}/\lambda$, the EDL overlap decreases and the capacitance approaches that of a flat plate $2\pi r_\mathrm{p}L_\mathrm{p}\varepsilon/\lambda$, but the electric field decreases $\propto1/r_\mathrm{p}$.
+These two opposing trends yield a maximum in the electric body force, and thus the flow, at $r_\mathrm{p}/\lambda\approx10$.

+Based on this understanding of the flow in terms of the pore capacitance, we can also formulate hypotheses for the trends in the strongly nonlinear regime (\cref{Fig2}).
+The influence of electroconvection on the pore charging time, as captured by $\Delta \Tilde{t}$, will be larger if electroconvection is stronger, or if it lasts longer.
+In the strongly nonlinear regime, salt uptake dominates the late-time charging and thus the attenuation of the flow.
+The leading time scale for salt uptake is $L_\mathrm{p}^2/D$ \cite{Biesheuvel.2010}.
+It is usually larger than $\tau_\mathrm{l}$ and keeps the flow up for longer, which can explain the increasing trend over the aspect ratio.
+At high wall potentials, the capacitance is dominated by the densely packed layer, whose thickness and capacitance increase with bulk ion concentration $c_0$ \cite{Kilic.2007}.
+An increased capacitance and thus a stronger flow with increasing bulk ion concentration is consistent with the increasing trend over $r_\mathrm{p}/\lambda\propto \sqrt{c_0}$ (SI 4).